willymcallister/willymcallister.github.io/index.md

 Welcome to Spinning Numbers.
 Learn about electricity and electrical engineering.

-New --- The Circuit Sandbox simulator is translated to [Hungarian](#circuit-sandbox-simulator)!
+New --- Substantial upgrade to the [RC Step Response]({% link _topics/topic-natural-and-forced-response.md %}#rc-step-response) articles.
+I learned some interesting things I never knew about [Forced Response]({% link _articles/forced-response.md %}).

 ---